What is a clinical trial?

 How many new trials are added to this resource every week?

 This really depends on when data is added to the clinical trial repository at http://clinicaltrials.gov.
 Every week, newly added trials are curated by our team at Fight CRC and curated for inclusion in this search tool.
 Each week, there may be anywhere from 0-10 new CRC trials added.

 Where can I find more general information about clinical trials?

-This detailed Clinical Trial fact sheet has information about clinical trials that can help inform you about informed consent, eligibility, trial success and more.
-Additionally, visit the Fight CRC website for more information and resources on clinical trials.
+Our detailed Clinical Trial fact sheet has information about clinical trials that can help inform you about informed consent, eligibility, trial success and more.
+Additionally, visit the Fight CRC website for more information and resources on clinical trials at fightcrc.org.

 What's the story behind this trial finder?